acertainelijah/rshell/README.md

 - exit will not work immediately after ls, but will if you input exit once more.

 ### Prompt bugs:
 - the commands would stack on top of each other inside the vector, causing no commands to work.
+(FIXED)

 ###Comment bugs
-- .find() not working to find "#"
+- .find() not working to find "#" (Fixed using string::npos)